Sebkovacs/Portfolio-next/projects/salamander-bay.md

 ---

-Salamander bay house renovation
-- removed wall opened up living / dining / kitchen = open plan living
-- levelled out upper floors and deck / balcony

-Spectacular views
-Now let as a holiday house
-In Ports Stephens area the client wanted to renovate the existing property to update it and improve the layout and existing pool area.
+In Ports Stephens area the client wanted to renovate the existing property to update it and improve the main floor layout and existing pool area.

+The views are absolutely spectacular.

+Main alterations
+- Opening up of the main floor - especially the kitchen and living areas
+- New Master bedroom on the main floor
+- Levelled out upper floors and balcony
+- New tile balcony and expansion to create a functional outdoor dining area
+- New pool & deck
+- New TV lounge replacing the very dated spa & "rock feature"
+- All bathrooms & ensuites were renovated

+The house is now let as a holiday house.